-For 20 years, Sara Liegl has worked at Interfaith Action of Greater Saint Paul.
-Since 2001, Sara has directed Interfaith Action’s Project Home program – providing emergency shelter to hundreds of people each year in Ramsey County, MN.
-This vital work is done in partnership with dozens of area churches, synagogues, and schools and thousands of local volunteers.
+Sara Liegl has worked at Interfaith Action of Greater Saint Paul since 1998.
+Since 2001, Sara has directed Interfaith Action’s Project Home program, which provides emergency shelter to hundreds of children and their parents/guardians each year in Ramsey County, MN.
+This vital work is done with support from dozens of area churches, synagogues, and schools.

 A graduate of the School of Social Work at the University of Wisconsin-Oshkosh, Sara has previously worked in child protection services in Wisconsin and at residential Girl Scout camps in Wisconsin and Maine.
 Sara has served on the Board of Directors of Open Your Heart to the Hungry and Homeless, providing funding for agencies across the state of Minnesota.
-Currently, Sara currently serves as the Board Chair for the Federal Emergency Shelter and Food Program (ESFP) Local Advisory Board in Ramsey County.
+Currently, Sara serves as the Board Chair for the Federal Emergency Shelter and Food Program (ESFP) Local Advisory Board in Ramsey County.
 Additionally, she is a Heading Home Ramsey (HHR) Steering Committee member, and co-chairs the HHR Family Work Group.